 Buyer Beware: THERE ARE KETO PROCESSED FOODS THAT CONTAIN WHEAT PROTEIN

 There are processed keto products being sold right now on line and in stores that qualify as keto friendly because of their low carb count, but they still contain wheat and or gluten.
 I have seen a low-carb bread at Aldi’s that contains wheat protein.
 I ordered keto cookies on-line that also contain a wheat protein.
-Soy sauce contains gluten, but tamari coconut aminos do not.
+Soy sauce contains gluten, but tamari and coconut aminos do not.
 You must read labels if you are striving for keto products that are gluten free.

-Misconceptions about keto foods
+Misconceptions about Keto Foods

 The misconception about the keto diet is that no dish can ever contain any grains or starch whatsoever.
 However, if those ingredients are very minute and the overall carb count is still low, doesn’t spike the blood sugar, or kick one out of ketosis, it’s okay.

 This flexibility is not true for a gluten free diet.
 Even a very small amount of gluten contaminates a dish and is not acceptable for those who are on a gluten free diet.